oscell/Restaurant-Search/README.md

 Great to see you're interested in understanding the fundamentals.

 **Records:**
-In the context of a search engine, records are individual units of searchable data.
-They also have attributes that describe the record in some way.
+In the context of a search engine, records are individual units of data.
+They have attributes that describe the record in some way.
 For example, in a product search engine, each product is a record.
 They might have attributes such as name, price, rating, number of reviews, etc.

 **Indexing:**
 An index is where a search engine stores its data.
 This is like having a table for a database, except an index is optimized for search operations.
 Indexing is when a search engine creates the index, organizing the information.

 **Custom Ranking Metrics:**
-The primary objective of search is to assist users in finding what they're seeking.
+The primary objective of the search is to assist users in finding what they're seeking.
 To do this, you can rank items in ways that are useful to your users.
 Common custom ranking attributes include the number of sales, ratings, release date, etc.

 Here are some example use cases: